 TRPM2-specific inhibitor or antagonist is still lacking.
 We are interested in developing TRPM2 channel inhibitors as research tools and therapeutics and, in combining molecular biology, structural biology and electrophysiology, understand the mechanisms of actions.

-P2X7 receptor and ATP signalling in diseases
+P2X7 receptor in ATP signalling

 The P2X7 receptor, while belonging to the ATP-gated channel P2X receptor family, exhibits unique functional and pharmacological properties (Jiang et al., 2013).
 We are interested in the structural basis that governs ligand binding, channel gating, and ion permeation (Bradley et al., 2010, 2011; Caseley et al., 2015, 2017), using site-directed mutagenesis and electrophysiology in combination with cryo-EM and structural modelling.